Skip to main content

 In an emergency you should call the Police on 999 (you do not need a signal or credit to do so).
 We would also encourage you to call the 24 hour free and anonymous National Domestic Violence helpline on 0808 2000 247 or the Forced Marriage Unit.

-Queen Mary's Report and Support webpages have information about specialist external organisations for domestic abuse and forced marriage.
+Queen Mary's Report and Support web pages have more information about specialist external organisations you can contact for support around domestic abuse, forced marriagehonour-based violence and sexual harassment and violence.

 Get confidential advice and support